Celebrate Earth Day with Yoga and Learning About Our Planet!

 After the game, sit back down and take a few deep breaths to calm your bodies again.

-Start a discussion on why it’s important to be a team when it comes to protecting our Earth and helping stop Climate Change.
+Start a discussion on why it’s important to be a team when it comes to protecting our Earth.
+Here are a few good questions to ask:

 Climate change is an important issue to learn about in order to fully understand how and why we should be taking care of the Earth.